simulanics/AGIEval/README.md

 # Evaluation
 You can run the [post_process_and_evaluation.py](post_process_and_evaluation.py) file to get the evaluation results.
 # Leaderboard
 We report the leaderboard on AGIEval v1.1.
 The leaderboard contains two subsets AGIEval-en and AGIEval-zh.
-Models are evaluated in few-shot setting.
 The two subset leaderboards contain only MCQ tasks.
 The leaderboard is as follows:

 ## AGIEval-en few-shot